 Industry-wide, a major impact on edible production and how states will work to regulate cannabis consumables in the future recently went into effect in Colorado.
 The state recently introduced a new mandatory warning label system that places an identifying emblem on the actual products themselves – not just packaging.
 This is predicted to drive up the costs for producers of edible products by a significant amount, as the change must come in the production process.
 Should other states implement a similar labelling process, new producers may opt for flower and oil production over edibles and beverages.

-The newest addition to the United State’s legal recreational field is Alaska, which originally legalized the private, in-home personal use of cannabis in 1975 before a voter initiative reversed that decision in 1991.
-In 2014, voters in the state approved a measure that would legalize production, distribution, and sale of cannabis products.
+Alaska originally legalized the private, in-home personal use of cannabis in 1975 before a voter initiative reversed that decision in 1991.
+In 2014, voters in the state approved Ballot Measure 2, a measure that officially legalized production, distribution, and sale of cannabis products which took effect early in the following year.

 While the 48th most populous state is known for its major industries, it’s not expected that cannabis in Alaska will reach levels of success on-par with those markets already in operation – neither will cannabis tourism, or interstate travel with the goal of trying cannabis products in nearby states.